 '''

 toc2_send_im thommurtagh "Hi there"

 '''

-In packets sent by the client, the arguments are separated from the packet type and from one another by spaces.
+In packets sent by the client to the server, the arguments are separated from the packet type and from one another by spaces.
 Arguments (such as the actual IM message) that contain special characters (including spaces) must be quoted.